franciscocantu/franciscocantu.github.io/research.md

 version]</a><br>
 <br>
 <a href="/Papers/PP - Europe.pdf">Determinants
-of legislative committee membership in proportional representation systems.</a>
+of Legislative Committee Membership in Proportional Representation Systems.</a>
 <i>Party Politics</i>, Vol. 24, No. 5: 524-535, 2018 (with Pedro Riera)
 <br>
 <br>